apache/mesos/3rdparty/libprocess/3rdparty/stout/README.md

 ## `Try`, `Result`, and `Error`

 A `Try` provides a mechanism to return a value or an error without throwing exceptions.
-Like `Option`, you can explicitely or implicitely construct a `Try`:
+Like `Option`, you can explicitly or implicitly construct a `Try`:

 ~~~{.cpp}
     Try<bool> t(true);